itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Building_Typology.md

 ## 8. Terraced House
 #### Code EFH-RH, Type 32
-single-family homes that are built directly next to one another, sharing side walls.
+Single-family homes that are built directly next to one another, sharing side walls.
 Each unit has its own entrance from street level.
 Typically, each house also includes a private garden, which is often visible in aerial imagery.

 ![Typology 3 Map](path/to/map3.png)